edgarki/node/README.md

 run using 'docker-compose.yml' version 3 to start app container and redis container.

-All of this project are focused on easy and quick way to create put app online.
+All of this project are focused on easy and quick way to create and put app online.

 ### Installation